jpmhouston/TotalObserver/README.md

 #### Running Example

-If using `pod try` or manually cloning the source to try out the Example app, first cd into its directory and execute `pod install`, then as directed open `TotalObserver.xcworkspace` and not the `.xcodeproj` file.
+If using `pod try` or manually cloning the source to try out the Example app, to build the CocoaPods target you must first `cd` into the Example directory and execute `pod install`, then as directed open `TotalObserver.xcworkspace` and not the `.xcodeproj` file.
+Note that the example project also has a second target that builds using static frameworks.

 ## Author